nuno-costa-test/viddyoze/Readme.md

 Design decisions
 ================
-Regarding the Rules types I've opted for a simple model, consideration was given to having rules that apply to the cart items and Rules that apply to cart total price.
+Regarding the rules types I've opted for a simple model, consideration was given to having rules that apply to the cart items and rules that apply to cart total price.

 I've opted out for the simple model, where we have a single rule type that applies to all items in chart, the drawback is that shipping cost rules will have to